 Desmond Brett is a Senior Lecturer in BA (Hons) Fine Art (Sculpture).
 He previously worked as a Lecturer in Fine Art at York St. John University and prior to that was Programme Leader in Fine Art at Hull School of Art & Design.
 Desmond graduated from the Slade School of Fine Art, UCL, with a BA (Hons) Fine Art (Sculpture) and an MFA in Sculpture.
-Currently a PhD candidate in Sculpture at the Royal College of Art, he is interested in how sculpture, with its traditions and currency, can be expanded, interrogated and re-imagined through material-led enquiry.
+Currently a PhD candidate in Sculpture at the Royal College of Art, he is interested in how the traditions and currency of sculpture can be expanded, interrogated and re-imagined through material-led enquiry.

 My practice is driven by a preoccupation with materiality, process and a growing interest in the space of painting and its relationship to sculptural form.
 I am interested in how a sculpture might be made as a discreet object or intervention that evades specific recognition and exists as an allusion to events, memories, gestures and things.

 I consider my practice to be predominantly abstract, site or material responsive, graphic, idiomorphic and informed by the methods of its own making.
-Through a process of modelling in materials such as clay, plaster and wax, I create forms that emerge as physical responses to speculative drawings informed by small scale hybridised assemblages made with found or chanced upon materials.
-The general condition of making sculpture is one of improvisation and the ‘informe’ that isn’t necessarily derived from observation.
+Through a process of modelling in with materials such as clay, plaster and wax, to making assemblages, I create forms that emerge as physical responses to speculative drawings.
+The general condition of making sculpture for me is one of improvisation and the ‘informe’ that isn’t necessarily derived from observation.
 Desmond’s work is available to view on his website.

 - 2015: Headless in a Beat Motel, York College Gallery.